 Other than that, here are some tips:

-Reduce Meal Variety - The stricter your diet, the less variation will be possible due to the amount of foods that don't fit your macros.
+The stricter your diet, the less variation will be possible due to the amount of foods that don't fit your macros.
 The best places to start are with:

-• Lower meal complexity - The number one thing you can do to reduce the size of your grocery list is set your "Meal complexity" setting to "simple".
-You can find this setting in "Meal Settings" under "Meals & Schedule" section in the left sidebar of the site.
+Adjust Meal Settings - The number one thing you can do to reduce the size of your grocery list is set your "Meal complexity" setting to "simple".
+To adjust the meal settings, open the left sidebar menu and select Meals under Plan Settings.
+You can select the title of any meal to open the settings.

-Make substitutions between similar foods.
-If the grocery list tells you to buy spinach leaves and lettuce, you can use one of them for both recipes without changing the nutrition very much.
+If the grocery list tells you to buy spinach and kale, you can use one of them for both recipes without changing the nutrition very much.
 You can make the substitution on your own, or personalize the recipe to make sure the difference is recorded and the new recipe is used in the future.

 For the purposes of general health, you can pretty much eat as many non-starchy vegetables as you want without affecting your plan, and more vegetables are generally a good thing.
 Feel free to add in leftover vegetables to any of your recipes if they are in danger of going bad.